IgrikXD/Easy-SDR/Antenna Mini-Whip/README.md

 Example of working an SDR receiver on antenna Mini-Whip: [Wide-band WebSDR in Enschede, the Netherlands]
 The detailed description of the principle of operation: [Fundamentals of the MiniWhip antenna]

+## Reminder
+Note that the **Mini-Whip broadband active receiving antenna may not provide sufficient reception quality.
+If you are interested in working at a narrow frequency band or at specific values, the best solution would be to use a narrow-band antenna** (for example, a half-wave vibrator, provided that you have enough space to install it)

 ## Basic characteristics of the antenna:

 - **Frequency range:** 10 kHz - 30 MHz